Robinlovelace/open-gat/README.md

 discussed in the next section.
 Despite the increasing availability of open source options, proprietary tools still appear to dominate transport planning in practice, as we will see in Section
-@ref(the-current-landscape).
-The nature and functionality of open source tools for geographic analysis in transport planning is outlined in Section @ref(open-source-tools).
-Section @ref(conclusion) concludes by summarising the state and future prospects of open tools in transport planning, highlighting gaps in the current crop of open source options, and flagging ways of getting involved to improve the provision of open source tools for the benefit of researchers, companies, governments and interested citizens with stakes in transport planning processes.
+<a href="#the-current-landscape">3</a>.
+The nature and functionality of
+open source tools for geographic analysis in transport planning is outlined in Section <a href="#open-source-tools">4</a>.
+Section
+<a href="#conclusion">6</a> concludes by summarising the state and
+future prospects of open tools in transport planning, highlighting gaps in the current crop of open source options, and flagging ways of getting involved to improve the provision of open source tools for the benefit of researchers, companies, governments and interested citizens with stakes in transport planning processes.

 <!-- Transport planning documents often contain maps only for the *proposed intervention*, omitting important geographic data (and analysis) showing the geographic factors that were considered during and influenced the final design. -->